LorinczMate1990/web-logo/web-logo-core/docs/Structured_memory.md

 This code would be nice:
 each [20, 30, 40] { f i; l 90 }

+Was done @ e85d752ede5052d738e4c266635c3a2877d5d588

 ### Structured data must contain only ParamType-s

 When a structured data in the memory contains an array, its elements must be ParamType.
 This means however that a nested array is an array containing structured data and a nested object is also a structured data.
+Also string type must be removed, array must be used isntead of that.